MetinSa/Commander1Mod/README.md

 # Commander1Mod
-Commander1 Module that automates some of more time consuming tasks related to Commander1 runs.
+Commander1 Module that automates some of the time consuming tasks related to Commander1 runs.

 ## Usage
 * Clone the repository and `cd` to it